The VW Doctor Is In

 At any given time, Freeman owns about half of the dozen or so cars in his lot.
 When I asked him what he drives, a nearby mechanic piped up: “The one with the most gas in the tank.”
 Though he contracts out the body and paint work, Freeman can make the most decrepit machine into what he calls a “daily driver.”
 Fully renovated, an old Beetle can sell for at least $15,000.

 Pointing to a two-tone (blue and rust) early 1970s Bug parked next to his shop, Freeman says there are times when he renews the engine and electrical system but leaves the paint alone.
 “I’m driving this one up to the Sacramento swap meet in a couple weeks, as is.
 A lot of first-time drivers just clear coat a car like this.
 I get the motors going, but the kids like the rust.”

-Looking at the line up of future work at Sonoma VW, it seems likely that the Beetles and buses of earlier days may live on, and then live on some more.
-What was once an odd little car with the engine at the wrong end is now an art deco treasure.
-There is such affection for the Bug that VW was finally moved to bring out a retro version in 1997 (with a larger motor now in the front end).
+Looking at the lineup of future work at Sonoma VW, it seems likely that the Beetles and buses of earlier days may live on, and then live on some more.
+What was once an odd little car with the engine at the wrong end is now an Art Deco treasure.
+There is such affection for the Bug that VW was finally moved to bring out a retro version in 1997 (with a larger motor, now in the front end).
 At the time, I was a car columnist for GQ, so I was given one of the first new Bugs in California to test drive.
 I wrote then that when going down the street in one of those retro models the enthusiasm was so spontaneous that it was like walking a giant puppy.
-The “new” Beetles, now longer and slightly sleeker, are still at VW dealers, waiting to be driven off.
+The “new” Beetles, though discontinued in 2019, are still readily found at secondhand dealers, waiting to be driven off.
 But if you believe in authenticity, with the expert help of Gary Freeman you can sport around in a fully alive original.
 With rust or without.